grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_check.md

   kolide_k2_check;
 ```

-### List all of the checks relating to a specific operating system
+### List all the checks relating to a specific operating system

 ```sql
 select